 Hope this has been helpful to those of you attending SMMW!
 If you can’t be there, be sure to check in on Twitter by following @smexaminer, as well as the hashtag #SMMW14.

-Meg Sutton is the Content Marketing Specialist at Curata.
-She served as a content marketer at Lionbridge Technologies before bringing her creative know-how over to the Curata team.
+Meg Sutton was a Content Marketing Specialist at Curata.
+She served as a content marketer at Lionbridge Technologies before bringing her creative know-how to the Curata team.
 Meg earned her B.S. in Marketing as well as her Liberal Studies Degree in Media, Arts & Society at Bentley University in Waltham, MA.